bhari061611-cyber/FUTURE_PE_03/README.md

-# FUTURE_PE_03
+# TravelWithMe

-Simple AI travel guide chatbot prompt for destination ideas, budgets, and packing tips.
+TravelWithMe is an AI travel assistant that helps users plan trips by suggesting destinations, estimating budgets, and providing packing tips.

+## Files
+- prompt.txt – AI system instructions
+- assets/ – logos and background images

+## Usage
+Copy the prompt from prompt.txt and paste it into your chatbot platform (like Landbot).

+## License
+Free to use.